arikat/conan-blast/README.md

 ## Architecture

-The core of CoNaN-blast is a **ProteinConvNetEncoder**.
+The core of CoNaN-blast is a **convolutional encoder**.
 It is designed to capture local motifs and patterns in protein sequences using parallel convolutional filters of varying sizes.

 **Schematic:**